Free Kitchen Hacks eBook

 And if you’re looking for another simple Thanksgiving classic to serve up alongside this, check out this Green Bean Casserole with Secret Ingredient!

-5-Ingredient Maple Sweet Potato Casserole Ingredients
+Easy Maple Sweet Potato Casserole Ingredient Highlights

 Start by peeling your sweet potatoes and removing any discoloration or bumps and lumps.